 This is an NGO involved with rehabilitation of street children which is a common phenomenon in the streets of the Kenyan towns.
 Aside from that, he has conducted research and training activities and also published substantial articles in referred journals.
 He has also supervised students’ theses both in undergraduate and post – graduate levels.
 He holds a Doctor of Philosophy in Social Work, Masters of Science degree in Social Work and Bachelor of Science Degree in Social Work, all from St. Elizabeth University, Bratislava, Slovakia.

-Muhingi’s areas of interest are Health, Education, Agriculture and Civil Society (NGOs) in relation to development.
-He has authored a number of articles in various reputable International Peer Reviewed Journals.
+Muhingi has authored a number of articles in various reputable International Peer Reviewed Journals.
 His publications have attracted wide readership and citation.
 Currently, Muhingi is serving as an Editorial Board member of International Journal of Social and Development Concerns.
 He is very passionate about Medical Social Work, research and publication.
-He has presented many papers in International Conferences on various topics locally and in internationally in different countries (Kenya, Tanzania, China, South Africa, Rwanda to mention but a few).
-Having received various research and publication trainings organized by University of Washington and University of Nairobi, he is able to mentor and guide students and early scholars in the same.
+He has presented several papers in International Conferences on various topics locally and in internationally in different countries (Hong Kong, Spain, Kenya, Namibia, Tanzania, China, South Africa, Rwanda to mention but a few).
+Having received various research and publication trainings from University of Washington and University of Nairobi, he is able to mentor and guide students and early scholars in the same.

-He is an Executive member of the Kenya National Association of Social Workers Nairobi Branch and by extension a member of International Federation of Social Workers (IFSW).
+He has also served as an IFSW UN Habitat representative, is a member of the Kenya National Association of Social Workers-Secretariat and by extension a member of International Federation of Social Workers (IFSW).
 He is also a member of Kenya Medical Social Workers Association.
-He previously contributed inva luable expertise to AOSK in the area of Human Rights.
+He previously contributed invaluable expertise to AOSK in the area of Human Rights.